Schedule

 Dr. Doris Arrington, ATR-BC, HLM

 Today, 66 million girls do not have access to community education, thus increasing poverty, disease, maternal mortality, child marriage, domestic violence, mass rapes, genital mutilation, honor killings, prostitution and slave trafficking (Kristof and Wudunn, 09, p.
 68).
 This workshop will address how art as healing is part of the solution of the oppression of women and girls in the developing world.
 It will include statistics, stories, pictures, and art directives used with and by these courageous girls and women.
 (Prior art experience is not necessary).
-Attendees will be able to understand: 1.
-Humanities' first model for sharing experience.
-2. How art engaging the mind, body, and spirit of individuals reduces stress.
-3. How art and images assist in identifying and labeling feelings and thoughts.
+Attendees will be able to understand:

 U - A Collaborative Response to Human Trafficking